mm-ssha/bob/README.md

     set - tells bob what flags to use;
     build - builds the files in the init directory recursively;
     run - runs the program;

+## Yet to be implemented:

+    bob does not compile or link dependencies outside the working directory;